Over the last three decades, Santa Cecilia Orchestra has grown to become a cultural force in Los Angeles.

 Through live performances and stimulating music education programs, our mission is to share the beauty and inspiration of classical music with Southern California audiences, giving special focus to Latino communities that are underserved and underrepresented by the arts.

-Over the last two decades, Santa Cecilia Orchestra has grown to become a cultural force in Los Angeles.
+Over the last three decades, Santa Cecilia Orchestra has grown to become a cultural force in Los Angeles.
 Our great accomplishment is not only to make magnificent music but also to make that music accessible to nontraditional audiences, particularly underserved Latinos who are often ignored by the cultural giants in the city.
 Our concerts are presented in venues near some of the most impoverished and violent neighborhoods in Los Angeles.
 And our outreach programs take instruments and musicians into schools in those same neighborhoods.

 Santa Cecilia Orchestra’s commitment to a mission that combines music and access has created a leadership role in the cultural life of Los Angeles.